 Metal is a pretty tough material to work with in general, so it won’t come as a surprise that spray painting metal can be fairly labor-intensive and time-consuming work.
 As we mentioned previously, metal is a really good conductor of heat and cold so determining a dry time can be challenging.
 When metal is hot it can take a long time for spray paint to dry on the surface, this is due to the metal retaining heat really well and taking a considerably long time to dissipate said heat.

 When metal is cold it can accept spray paint marginally better, but if the ambient temperature is below freezing it will cause your paint to freeze and crack in contact with the metal because once again, metal retains energy really well.
 Generally, when the spray paint is applied to mental it takes roughly two to three hours for the spray paint to dry to the touch, and plus-minus double that for the paint to cure and set completely.
 The aforementioned is under ideal conditions even after a primer has been applied to the surface of the metal.

 How Long Does Paint Take to Dry on Wood?

 Wood is probably the most common surface in the world subject to spray paint.
 It is considerably difficult to say how long spray paint takes to dry on wood, this is because there are lots of factors to consider when the wood is being sprayed.
-If the wood has been pressure treated and not properly kiln dried it can take much longer for spray paint to dry not only on the surface but inside the wood fibers.
+If the wood has been pressure treated and not properly kiln dried it can take much longer for spray paint to reach a thorough dry not only on the surface but inside the wood fibers.
 Using oil-based paint on wood will produce a longer dry time because it is much thicker than other paints, and it seeps into wood fibers which means it has a more durable finish, but it will take much longer for the paint to dry than a thinner paint.

 As we mentioned previously, the humidity will also affect the time your spray paint takes to dry, so working indoors is recommended if you happen to live in a humid area.